EvilPort2/Sign-Language/README.md

 3. Make sure you keep the same gesture on the green box for 15 frames or else the gesture will not be converted to text.

 #### Calculator Mode (Press 'c' to go to calculator mode)
-0. Voice is disabled for this mode.
-Did not seem much useful to me.
 1. To confirm a digit make sure you keep the same gesture for 20 frames.
 On successful confirmation, the number will appear in the vertical center of the black part of the window.
 2. To confirm a number make the "best of luck" gesture and keep in the green box for 25 frames.
 You will get used to the timing :P.
 3. You can have any number of digits for both first number and second number.